bossanova808/CraftAnsible/README.md

 If we want to instead deploy a specific git version, we would change that second line to:

-    ./staging.sh deploy-git --git_version="V0.0.4"  # Can use any commit SHA-1 or tag here
+    ./staging.sh deploy-git --extra-vars "git_version=V0.0.4"  # Can use any commit SHA-1 or tag here

 (...if we don't specify git_version it will deploy HEAD of course.)